t1maa/java-telegram-bot-sms-bomber/README.md

 Very simple telegram bot that uses [TelegramBots](https://github.com/rubenlagus/TelegramBots) library.
 The bot has 26 services for sending sms.

 ## Disclaimer
-This material was taken from the public information and provided for informational purposes only!
+This material was taken from the public and provided for educational purposes only!
 I do not encourage you to repeat all the actions and I do not bear responsibility for this!

 ## Telegram Bot API
 This library use [Telegram bot API](https://core.telegram.org/bots), you can find more information following the link.